fesh0r/beebem/README.txt

    '@               :*
    End              Copy

+The keypad +/- keys will change between the BeebEm fixed speeds.

+The keypad / and * keys will save and load a quickstate file.

 With a logical mapping the key symbols are mapped directly so you get what you press.
 Note that the logical mapping sometimes has to change the shift key state in order to work so it can do some unexpected things if you use it